 By the end of the module, students should be able to:

-- apply a basic knowledge of grammar appropriate to the level
+• Apply knowledge of grammar appropriate to the level.

-- interact with fluency and spontaneity, and account for and sustain viewpoints
+• Interact with fluency and spontaneity, and account for and sustain viewpoints.

 This module will cover items such as: giving advice; describing anecdotes in the past; expressing commands; making promises; expressing wishes; talking about hypothesis; making predictions; giving opinions; justifying actions; expressing agreement and disagreement.